-- 9.5 Every spare has to be stored, at all times and locations, in accordance with its manufacturer's instructions and in such a manner such that it remains airworthy and fit for use when required.
-The following should be considered in the storage procedures. - (a) Procedures to control the return-to-store items issued for use but not needed, especially where the item has been installed in the aircraft and subsequently removed.
+- 9.4 Spares holdings should be reviewed at regular intervals at all locations to ensure that: - (a) Superseded parts, or those with out of date modifications states, are removed for replacement or up-dating. - (b) Airworthiness Directives and other mandatory requirements published while parts are in storage are complied with before the part is released for service. - 9.5 Storage Procedures.
+Every spare has to be stored, at all times and locations, in accordance with its manufacturer's instructions and in such a manner such that it remains airworthy and fit for use when required.
+The following should be considered in the storage procedures. - (a) Procedures to control the return to stores of items issued for use but not needed, especially where the item has been installed in the aircraft and subsequently removed.
 The removal of components from completed assemblies must be controlled and identified. - (b) Spares having a limited allowable shelf life, including materials and consumable products, should be identified and controlled. - (c) Stores references or batch numbers should be recorded on worksheets, cards or technical log pages so as to facilitate subsequent tracing of the associated part to source. - (d) Management procedures and conditions of storage should be reviewed regularly to ensure that satisfactory standards are being implemented.